Innovation Through Impact: Black Voices Shaping the Future of Tech and AI

 That mindset shapes how Ahmadou views the future of AI today.

 “Technology has enormous potential,” he shares.
-“But it should always serve humanity, improving how we live and work, never replacing people.”
+“But it should serve humanity, improving how we live and work, not replace people.”

 As a member of a visible minority in tech, representation also plays a meaningful role in his journey.
 “Seeing people who look like me in positions of responsibility reinforces my belief that nothing is impossible,” Ahmadou says.